Hey, marketers! Ready for some numbers? Hold on for your daily dose of Facebook Messenger statistics.

-MobileMonkey is sponsoring another conference with speakers and themes that focus on marketing agency growth.
-The speakers, topics, and focus will give marketing agencies the information and tools that they need to land massive clients, get higher retainer fees, and irresistible products to their clients.
+The speakers, topics, and focus will give marketers, freelancers and marketing agencies the information and tools that they need to land massive clients, get higher retainer fees, and irresistible products to their clients.

 Nice Messenger stats!
 So, uh, where do we go from here?

 Okay, maybe none of those numbers blew your mind.
 But hopefully, they did give you a sense of the magnitude and potential that Facebook Messenger offers to marketers.

 It’s cliche to refer to the ever-changing world of digital marketing, but it is important to recognize that we’re in a new phase of the game.
 Things have changed.

 Facebook Messenger marketing is the hottest new channel to emerge in years.
 And the time to start building chatbots is now.